-Military activities include a wide variety of training, construction, and research activities that have the potential to affect the essential features of MHI IFKW critical habitat.
-The U.S. Navy (USN) Hawaii Range Complex (HRC) encompasses the known range of the MHI IFKW and employs sonar ranging from the unit-level to multi-strike group exercises.52 Because in-water noise-producing activities, such as mid-frequency naval sonar, have the potential to affect false killer whales and other listed species, the Department of Defense (DoD), USN, consults with NMFS to ensure that these activities are not likely to jeopardize this DPS and other listed species.53 Additionally, the USN activities require review and authorization under the MMPA, to minimize the impacts of their activities on marine mammals, including the MHI IFKW.
-As a result of the ESA consultation and MMPA authorization, the USN engages in many best management practices to minimize impacts to the marine environment, and conducts monitoring and research to provide better information about potential impacts to protected species and their habitat.
+Military activities include a wide variety of training, construction, and research activities that have the potential to affect the essential feature and associated characteristics of MHI IFKW critical habitat.
+The U.S. Navy (USN) Hawaii Range Complex (HRC) encompasses the known range of the MHI IFKW and employs sonar ranging from the unit-level to multi-strike group exercises.62 Because in-water sound-producing activities, such as mid-frequency naval sonar, have the potential to affect false killer whales and other listed species, the Department of Defense (DoD), USN, consults with NMFS to ensure that these activities are not likely to jeopardize this DPS and other listed species.63 Additionally, the USN activities require review and authorization under the MMPA, to minimize the impacts of their activities on marine mammals, including the MHI IFKW.
+As a result of the ESA consultation and MMPA authorization, the USN engages in many best management practices to minimize impacts to the marine environment,